dullroar/ten-steps-to-linux-survival/Step02.md

 ## Let's `link` Up!{.unnumbered}

 In Windows there are "shortcuts," which are simply special files that the OS knows to interpret as "go open this other file over there."
-There are also "hard links" that allow for different directory entries *in the same file system* to point to the same physical file.
+There are also "hard links" that allow for different directory entries ***in the same file system*** to point to the same physical file.

 UNIX file systems also have both these types of links (which isn't surprising, given that Microsoft got the ideas from UNIX).
 Both are created with the [`ln`](http://linux.die.net/man/1/ln)\drcmd{ln} command.
-A "soft link"\index{soft link} is equivalent to a Windows shortcut, and can point to a file or a directory, and can point to anything on any mounted file
+A "soft link"\index{Files and Directories!Soft links} is equivalent to a Windows shortcut, and can point to a file or a directory, and can point to anything on any mounted file system:
-system:

 \drcap{Soft links example}
 ```bash